GErP83/SlimRequest/README.md

 You can add null values to a SlimStack, those will skipped this way, so you can handle different stacks with same callback.

 ### Chain
-With SlimChain you add multiple request to a chain, can create Transfers between the requests, with a Transfer you can call the next request with the previous response.
+With SlimChain you add multiple request to a chain, can create a SlimTransfer between the requests, with a SlimTransfer you can call the next request with the previous response.
 Rules:
-- if you add a transfer to the chain, always add a request after it
+- if you add a SlimTransfer to the SlimChain, always add a SlimRequest after it
-- do not add a transfer last
+- do not add a SlimTransfer last to the SlimChain
-- you can add multiple request after each other
+- you can add multiple SlimRequest after each other

 ```
 class TestSlimTransfer implements SlimTransfer{